- Don't expect to know everything, share knowledge

 'The biggest hole for me setting the business up was that I didn't have a huge amount of contractual knowledge,' says Nigel, who has a background in sports physiotherapy.

 Nigel identified that it's better to build a team with complementary core strengths rather than try to have all of the answers himself.
-As a result, there are four directors including Nigel.
-'They had a greater depth of business experience than I did, which has been invaluable' he says of his colleagues.
+As a result, there are four directors, including Nigel.
+'They had a greater depth of business experience than I did, which has been invaluable.'
 Expense Check also has three staff members.